ubaceslab/swenv/README.md

 that is being built.
 If we need to update the version, then we need to rebuild the library and its dependencies.

+The build scripts are based off work that was originally done with @roystgnr at the PECOS Center in the Institute for Computational Engineering and Sciences.

 Local Setup Instructions
 ------------------------
 Steps are as follows: